-I’ve held off on writing this post until I was absolutely sure, but the time has come for me to make my official pronouncement.
+Update, Jan.
+2018: Hi everyone– I’ve learned a ton since I wrote this post.
+Be sure to check out my other site, My Sacroiliac Joint Saga!
+And now, the original post: I've held off on writing this post until I was absolutely sure, but the time has come for me to make my official pronouncement.
 In … Continue reading The end of my SI joint problems is officially in sight.

 http://www.youtube.com/watch?v=Ks-_Mh1QhMc Here is an amazing talk, given by social psychologist Amy Cuddy, on how the way we feel about ourselves can affect our physical experience of our bodies.
 I first stumbled upon it a few years ago, and every time I watch it, I find it's still relevant to my own life.
 Dr. Cuddy's … Continue reading Amy Cuddy on Personal Power, Posture, & Body Language

 http://www.youtube.com/watch?v=w_PpjieRyd4 At the risk of turning my blog into yet another Shakira fan site, I love this video.
 I have been having a lot of trouble with my hips over the past few months.
 It started when I hurt my knee (yes, my knee) last summer.
 I was limping around putting too much stress onto … Continue reading More Inspiration

-Hope this picture doesn't gross anyone out– I thought it was stunning.
+Hope this picture doesn't gross anyone out-- I thought it was stunning.
 I'm all about cultivating a sense of appreciation for how amazingly intricate our bodies are.
 I also love creative works that convey this sense of wonder in an artistic way.
 I found this picture at the Facebook group I fucking love science...
 I … Continue reading Appreciating our anatomy